laravel/docs/authorization.md

     php artisan make:policy PostPolicy --model=Post

-> {tip} All policies are resolved via the Laravel [service container](/docs/{{version}}/container), meaning you may type-hint any needed dependencies in the policy's constructor and they will be automatically injected.
+> {tip} All policies are resolved via the Laravel [service container](/docs/{{version}}/container), allowing you to type-hint any needed dependencies in the policy's constructor to have them automatically injected.

 <a name="registering-policies"></a>
 ### Registering Policies